 (Also refer to Appendix B for the NRSP criteria, Appendix C for the NRSP proposal format, and Appendix E for the NRSP Review Forms.)

-Prior to renewal, each NRSP must undergo an external peer review according to the schedule presented in Section VII.
+Prior to consideration for a renewal, each NRSP must undergo an external peer review according to the schedule presented in Section VII.
 Review and Approval Timelines for New NRSPs or Renewal of an Existing NRSP.
 This peer review is arranged jointly by the Lead Administrative Advisor and the NIFA Representative.
 The review should include both the accomplishments of the current project and the draft renewal project proposal.
-Each NRSP seeking renewal must meet/address all of the criteria for a new NRSP previously described in Section IV.
+Each NRSP seeking renewal must meet all of the criteria for a new NRSP previously described in Section IV.
 Establishing New NRSPs.
 In addition, renewal requests must address the following:

-General: NRSPs should expect a finite period of significant levels of off the top funding.
+General: NRSPs should expect a finite period of significant levels of off-the-top funding.
 This allows “the system” to undertake new initiatives and address new priorities.
-For this reason the business plans of applications for renewals will be carefully scrutinized.
+For this reason, the business plans of applications for renewals will be carefully scrutinized.
 For renewals, proposals must demonstrate direct relationship in support of continuing national priority need(s).
 The proposal should discuss its support activities relative to other NRSPs.
-The renewal application builds on the previous project and provides a logical progression.
+The renewal application must build on the previous project and provide a logical progression.

 Relevance: Proposals must demonstrate continued need as evidenced by stakeholder use of project